 For almost two decades, Keith has trained athletes from youth to the professional level.
-Being a three sport athlete himself in high school, Keith went on to earn a full athletic scholarship to play division 1 college football.
+Being a three sport athlete himself, Keith went on to earn a full athletic scholarship to play division 1 college football.
 Keith holds a Masters of Science degree in Kinesiology and is currently working on his PhD in Health & Human Performance.
 Constantly striving for new knowledge, growth, and cutting edge methodology.

 We're absolutely certain that you'll discover, in your first session, his knowledge of speed development and the science of how it is applied is completely unique in the industry.